RendApps/rendapps/README.md

 - 👋 Hi, I’m Saeed E.K I'm Burning on 1987
 - 👀 I’m interested in Android
-- 🌱 I’m currently learning Kotlin And Android Sudio
+- 🌱 I’m currently learning Kotlin And Android Studio
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...